wp-plugins/subscribe2/ReadMe.txt

 * Introduced the 's2_capability' filter to allow API amendments to page access for different user capabilities
 * Added support to exclude 'post formats' from generating emails provided 'post formats' are supported by the current active theme
 * Implemented use of core WordPress functions to place the authoring button shortcuts, removed reliance on buttonsnap.php so this library is now dropped
+* Implement use of wp_register_scripts() function
+* Display custom post types added using the API in the Settings page as confirmation things are working
+* Added two missed strings to the translation domain and corrected a typo - thanks to Stig Ulfsby
+* Added a filter for the outgoing email subject line
+* Added an option to AJAXify the form, read the FAQs for how to use this new feature

 = Version 6.5 by Matthew Robinson =